 Note that it’s especially important for us to be open to viewpoints not already well-represented among our faculty.
 The professors here are a diverse group, but many studies have shown that professors tend to be more politically left-wing than the population at large.
 Even the most conscientious instructor may inadvertently slant his teaching and assignments towards his own political viewpoint.
 Of course, this applies more in the social sciences and humanities than in math or physics, but it does happen.
 Giving campus organizations wide latitude to invite the speakers they wish helps to increase the range of thoughts that are aired and discussed here.

-In fact, if you’re committed to everything this speaker is against, then you should definitely listen to him.
+In fact, if you’re already committed to everything this speaker is against, then you should definitely listen to him.
 John Stuart Mill wrote, “He who knows only his own side of the case, knows little of that.”
-When you never encounter people who vigorously argue for positions you don’t agree with, you may come to believe that those arguments don’t have merit—or don’t even exist.
+When you never encounter people who vigorously argue for positions you don’t agree with, you may come to believe that those arguments don’t have merit, don’t deserve to be heard, or don’t even exist.
 The argument you imagine your opponents making is probably weaker and easier to dismiss than the argument they would actually make if they had the chance.
-So listen to the other side's case in order to strengthen your own.
-In other words, know thy enemy.

 Of course, you don’t have to listen to speakers you disagree with.
 That’s the beauty of our system: We are all committed to the broad goal of learning, but we are never forced to attend to people we can’t stand.
-If you want to protest this speaker, do so outside the venue, and do not block anyone from attending.
+If you want to protest this speaker, do so peacefully, outside the venue, and do not block anyone from attending.
 Hand out fliers or arrange for other speakers to present counterarguments or different ideas.
 As Justice Louis Brandeis said, “If there be time to expose through discussion the falsehood and fallacies, to avert the evil by the process of education, the remedy to be applied is more speech, not enforced silence.”
+And if just being in the speaker’s presence will cause too much discomfort, you may avail yourself of the truly safe space of your dorm room or apartment, or the company of other like-minded students.

-As the leader of this community of scholars, I would be doing the opposite of my duty were I to force silence on this or any other speaker.
-Therefore, I decline the requests to disinvite him.
+Ruth Simmons, the former president of Brown University, told the graduating Smith College class of 2014, “The collision of views and ideologies is in the DNA of the academic enterprise.
+We don't need any collision-avoidance technology here.”
+I could not agree more.
+Therefore, as the leader of this community of scholars, of our academic enterprise, I would be doing the opposite of my duty were I to force silence on this or any other speaker.
+I hereby decline the requests to disinvite him.
 And I encourage all campus groups and organizations to invite the speakers they want to hear, knowing that I will respect and support your efforts to learn and engage with their ideas.

 Your College President